vinivendra/Gryphon/templates.md

 (Database.fetchNumber().performCalculation()..10).random()
 ````

 Placeholder variables will also match some expressions with compatible subtypes, though Gryphon's subtype checking algorithm is limited.
-For instance, a placeholer variable of type `Any` will match expressions of any type:
+For instance, a placeholder variable of type `Any` will match expressions of any type:

 ```` swift
 func gryphonTemplates() {